-Use your sling for up to three weeks.
+Use your sling for six weeks, including in bed at night.
 You can take it off to wash, dress and do your exercises.
-It does not need to be worn at night.

 Exercise and activity:

 It is important to start gentle exercises straight away to prevent stiffness.
 You will find pictures and instructions for your exercises below.